• Skip to main content

 Can this recipe be made vegan?

-Yep!
 Using your favorite plant-based meat option would be a perfect option for vegans, as long as you swap the beef or chicken stock with vegetable broth.

-What meat is bratwurst made from?
+What meat is in bratwurst?

 Bratwurst sausages are primarily made of pork, but some bratwurst may also be a combination pork, veal, and sometimes beef.